IBMDeveloperUK/Golang-Web-Scraping/Labs/lab-4.md

 To do this, the code will search through the `HTML` and find the individual `<span>` tags we outline.
 It will then scrape the contents.

-You can see the `HTML` elements by using the webn browser inspector as this is client-side code.
+You can see the `HTML` elements by using the browser inspector since this is client-side code.
 ![ProductName](../images/ProductName.png)